neel-kumar-v/Pathfinding-Algorithm-Visualiser/README.md

 ### Algorithms
 * Press A for A*
 * Press B for Breadth-first search
-* Press D for Dijkstra's
+* Press J for Dijkstra's
 * Press D for Depth-first search
-* Press S for Swarm
-* Press X for Convergent Swarm
+* Press G for Greedy Best-first Search

 ### Clearing the board
 * Press R to completely reset the board